 the desirability of maintaining an area’s prevailing character and setting

 (including residential gardens), or of promoting regeneration and change; and

-the importance of securing well-designed, attractive and healthy places.
+the importance of securing well-designed and beautiful, attractive and healthy places.

 Area-based character assessments, design guides and codes and masterplans can be used to help ensure that land is used efficiently while also creating beautiful and sustainable places.
 Where there is an existing or anticipated shortage of land for meeting identified housing needs, it is especially important that planning policies and decisions avoid homes being built at low densities, and ensure that developments make optimal use of the potential of each site.
 In these circumstances: